-Our pressure washing techs can clean nearly every tough stain found on a house, roof, deck, fence, etc… in the greater Charlotte, NC area.
+Our pressure washing techs can clean nearly every tough stain found on a house, deck, fence, etc… in the greater Charlotte, NC area.
 One of the toughest are the little black dots, often found on vinyl siding.
 If you’ve seen these on your home, you likely tried scraping them off with a fingernail.
 And then tried scraping harder.
 And finally, just short of tearing off a nail, gave up in frustration and stomped away.
 The best advice we give is to prevent the fungus from attaching and then spreading.

 What Are These Black Dots?

 “Shotgun” fungus (Sphaerobolus stellatus) — also know as Artillery Fungus — originates in the mulch often found in flower beds around a home.
 Its name is derived from the Greek word for “spear thrower,” because of how the black spores are propelled from the ground onto the siding.
 The launch can spray up to 20 feet high.
 The spores are extremely adhesive and will stick to any surface.
 The spores aren’t harmful, but are extremely difficult to remove.
 The black dots resemble an artillery spray, or shotgun blast.

 What Causes Shotgun Fungus?